chrisgrieser/nvim-genghis/README.md

   duplicating files.
 - **Copy** the path or name of the current file in various formats.
 - **Navigate** to the next or previous file in the current folder.
-- **Lightweight**: This plugin only provides utility file operations, it does not provide a full-blown file manager UI.

 **Quality-of-life**
 - All movement and renaming commands **update `import` statements** to the